awsdocs/aws-kms-developer-guide/doc_source/importing-keys-import-key-material.md

 # Importing key material step 4: Import the key material<a name="importing-keys-import-key-material"></a>

-After you [encrypt your key material](importing-keys-encrypt-key-material.md), you can import the key material to use with an AWS KMS customer master key \(CMK\)\.
+After you [encrypt your key material](importing-keys-encrypt-key-material.md), you can import the key material to use with an AWS KMS key\.
 To import key material, you upload the encrypted key material from [Step 3: Encrypt the key material](importing-keys-encrypt-key-material.md) and the import token that you downloaded at [Step 2: Download the public key and import token](importing-keys-get-public-key-and-token.md)\.
-You must import key material into the same CMK that you specified when you downloaded the public key and import token\.
+You must import key material into the same KMS key that you specified when you downloaded the public key and import token\.

 When you import key material, you can optionally specify a time at which the key material expires\.
-When the key material expires, AWS KMS deletes the key material and the CMK becomes unusable\.
-To use the CMK again, you must reimport key material\.
+When the key material expires, AWS KMS deletes the key material and the KMS key becomes unusable\.
+To use the KMS key again, you must reimport key material\.

-After you successfully import key material, the CMK's key state changes to enabled, and you can use the CMK\.
+After you successfully import key material, the KMS key's key state changes to enabled, and you can use the KMS key\.

 To import key material, you can use the AWS Management Console or the AWS KMS API\.
 You can use the API directly by making HTTP requests, or by using an [AWS SDKs](https://aws.amazon.com/tools/#sdk), [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/) or [AWS Tools for PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/)\.